 With ExactMetrics, all your most important metrics are right there in your WordPress dashboard.

-When you open your ExactMetrics dashboard reports, you’ll find your Top 10 Referrals report right there in the Overview.
+When you open your ExactMetrics dashboard reports, you’ll find your Top 10 Referrals report right there in the Overview report.
 Here’s what that report would look like when Pinterest, Facebook, and Instagram (with Linktree) are your top referral sources:

 With this report, you can see at-a-glance if your social media posts are sending the amount of traffic to your website that you’re hoping for.